Lyquix/flexicontent_templates/README.md

 ```

 The variable $group is used to identify what list of items is currently being generated: introitems, leading, featured or map.
 You can modify the functions as you see fit for your project, as long as you accept the same parameters, and out a CSS class string for `customItemClass` and HTML code for `customFieldRendering`.

+##One-click Update##

+Run the script lyquix/update.php to get your template updated.
+This downloads the latest version of this template from this repository and updates all your files, including all the custom- templates you have created by copying the custom template.
+Be aware that if you have modified any of the files included in this repo, they will be overwritten by this operation.

 **README To Do:**